Disjoint $n$-amalgamation and pseudofinite countably categorical theories: Introduction

 \begin{question} When does a \Fraisse limit have a pseudofinite theory? \end{question}

 There are, essentially, two ways to show that a theory $T$ is pseudofinite.
-First, one can construct a sequence of finite structures which satisfy more and more of $T$.
-An example in the case of the random graphs is the sequence of Paley graphs: For each prime power $q \equiv 1 (\text{mod } 4)$ define a graph with domain the finite field $\mathbb{F}_q$, putting an edge between distinct elements $a$ and $b$ just in case $a-b$ is a square in $\mathbb{F}_q$.
+The first way is to construct finite structures which satisfy arbitrary finite subsets of $T$.
+An example in the case of the random graph is the sequence of Paley graphs: For each prime power $q \equiv 1 (\mathrm{mod}\, 4)$, define a graph with domain the finite field $\mathbb{F}_q$, putting an edge between distinct elements $a$ and $b$ just in case $a-b$ is a square in $\mathbb{F}_q$.
 Then the theories of the Paley graphs converge to $\TRG$ (see \cite{BEH} for details, and \cite{BR} for other explicit constructions).

 The second way is via a probabilistic argument.
-Usually, this amounts to specifying a probability measure $\mu_n$ on the class of $L$-structures of size $n$ for each $n$ (or some other sequence of classes $K(n)$) such that
+Usually, this amounts to specifying a probability measure $\mu_n$ on some class $K(n)$ of finite $L$-structures for all $n\in \omega$, such that

 The first method has the advantage of being more explicit, and the constructions may be of combinatorial interest.
 But the second method tells us something more, assuming that the measures $\mu_n$ are natural enough: not only do the sentences of $T$ have finite models, but \emph{most} large structures in some class satisfy the sentences in $T$.
 Of course, the meaning of ``natural" is left intentionally vague.
-For example, the measure $\mu_n$ should not concentrate on the $n^\text{th}$ element of some explicit sequence!
+For example, the measure $\mu_n$ should not concentrate on the $n^\mathrm{th}$ element of some explicit sequence!
 Refining our question,

 \begin{question} When does a \Fraisse limit have a pseudofinite theory for a good probabilistic reason?
 For example, when is it the almost-sure theory for a natural sequence $(K(n),\mu_n)_{n\in\omega}$ of classes of finite structures equipped with probability measures? \end{question}